What is Terraform?

-Why people like
+Why developers like Terraform?

 - Infrastructure as Code: Infrastructure is described using a high-level configuration syntax.
 This allows a blueprint of your datacenter to be versioned and treated as you would any other code.
 Additionally, infrastructure can be shared and re-used.